sanket96s/Data-Structure-Programs-using-c/README.md

 21. **queueUsingArray.c**: This C program implements a basic queue data structure using arrays.
 It allows enqueue, dequeue, peek, and display operations on the queue. 🔄📦

-22. **queue_using_linked_list.c**: Queues, a fundamental data structure, come to life as elements seamlessly enter

- and exit the queue.
-This script guides you through the dynamic connections of nodes, making queue operations a smooth and organized experience.
-Get ready for a queue adventure! 🔗🔄
+22. **queueUsingLinkedList.c**: This C program implements a queue using a linked list.
+It allows enqueue, dequeue, peek, and display operations on the queue. 🔗🔄

 23. **selection_sort.c**: This code showcases the step-by-step process of selecting the smallest element and placing it in its sorted position.
 Explore the beauty of sorting through selection, making every iteration a delightful step towards an ordered sequence! 🎯🔄